1994arsensargsyan1994/questrewardgenerator/README.md

 ## Overview

-The Quest Reward Generator is a Java utility that generates random reward strings based on given parameters.
+The Quest Reward Generator is a Java utility that generates reward strings based on given parameters.
 This README provides an overview of how to use the generator and its capabilities.

 ## Getting Started